 About Me

-I’m a writer, editor, and publicist, currently based in London.
+I’m a writer, editor, and arts communications worker, currently based in Dublin.
 In 2016, I co-founded the Tangerine, a Belfast-based magazine of new writing.

-My own writing has appeared in publications including Vogue, Frieze, the Times Literary Supplement, London Magazine, Guardian, Observer, Irish Times, Wire, Stinging Fly, Poetry London, Poetry Ireland Review, Winter Papers, and 3:AM.
+My own writing has appeared in publications including Vogue, Frieze, the Times Literary Supplement, London Magazine, Guardian, Observer, Irish Times, Wire, Stinging Fly, Dublin Review, Poetry London, Poetry Ireland Review, Winter Papers, and 3:AM.

 In 2022, I was a Ciaran Carson Writing and the City Fellow at the Seamus Heaney Centre, Queen’s University Belfast, where I completed a PhD in Literature (2020) and MA in Poetry (2015).
 In 2022, I was O’Donnell Fellow in Irish Studies at the University of Melbourne.